"...Find a woman named Elizabeth Lemon. Get her advice, and then do the opposite."

 Live Action TV

 - Hogan's Heroes.
 A bomb lands in Stalag 13.
-Hogan asks Col. Klink what wire to cut, then cuts the other one.
+Hogan ends up having to disarm it, but is uncertain what wire to cut.
+He asks Col. Klink for what wire he would cut, then cuts the other one.

 - In Seinfeld, George figures out that since following his instincts never got him anywhere, if he did the opposite of what he'd usually do he would be successful.
 It works... at least for one episode.